Skip to content

 Our tips for moving home

-Getting ready for the move
+Getting ready for moving home

 Packing tips for moving house

+Packing is arguably one of the most important aspects of moving home.
 If you’re not using a professional removal company, you will need boxes to pack your belongings.
 There’s plenty of places to get boxes, including:

 • Your local shops